kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 Let's convert our schema into something that is more expressive.

-Films and TV shows are similar so we should have a super-class `Production` to represent both:
+Films and TV shows are similar, so we should have a super-class `Production` to represent both:

 ```java
 EntityType person = mindmapsGraph.putEntityType("Person");